phisko/kengine/components/data/ModelSkeletonComponent.md

 * [Reflectible](https://github.com/phisko/putils/blob/master/reflection.md)
 * Not serializable (contains pointers)
-* Initialized by model-loading systems (such as the [AssImpSystem](../../systems/assimp/AssImpSystem.md)) and then used by other systems to query the names of bones
+* Initialized by model-loading systems and then used by other systems to query the names of bones

 ## Members